helmwave/docs/docs/yaml.md

 ### tags 🔖

-It allows you to choose releases for build
+It allows you to choose releases for build.

 It works with next options when you call `helmwave build` (or `helmwave up --build`):